benmelz/timesheet/README.md

 # timesheet

-A simple SPA for formatting weekly timesheets
+A simple application to format weekly timesheets.